 We collaborate with over a thousand organisations worldwide whose scientists have access to many JRC facilities through various collaboration agreements.

-Our work has a direct impact on the lives of citizens by contributing with its research outcomes to a healthy and safe environment, secure energy supplies, sustainable mobility and consumer health and safety.
+Our work has a direct impact on the lives of people by contributing with its research outcomes to a healthy and safe environment, secure energy supplies, sustainable mobility and consumer health and safety.

 We draw on over 50 years of scientific experience and continually build our expertise in knowledge production and knowledge management.